 A complete application for graduate admission at Saint Mary’s College consists of the following requirements:

-College juniors may apply to and be admitted to certain graduate programs prior to earning their bachelor’s degree allowing them to begin their graduate coursework as an undergraduate student.
-Students typically apply to the 4+1 programs during the junior year.
+College juniors may apply to and be admitted to certain graduate programs prior to earning their bachelor’s degree, allowing them to begin their graduate coursework as an undergraduate student.
+Students typically apply to the 4+1 programs during the junior year, but may need to show prior interest for advising reasons before officially applying.
 Students completing a 4+1 program earn their bachelor’s and master’s degrees in five years saving both time and money.
-4+1 programs are available for the Master of Autism Studies and Master of Science in Data Science.
-Please see the respective program section for program specific details.
+4+1 programs are available for the Master of Science in Data Science and Master of Science in Speech Language Pathology programs.
+Please see the respective program section on the saintmarys.edu/grad website for program specific details.
+In addition to the 4+1 options, entering students can now elect a 3+1 pathway that combines the Bachelor and Master of Social Work degrees.
+This heavily accelerated program requires careful advising and is open to entering and first year students.

 Official TOEFL (80) or IELTS (6.5) scores are required for all applicants for whom English is a second language, unless the undergraduate degree was earned at an institution where English was the primary language of instruction.